-Guidelines for When You Work in the Classroom
+When You Work in the Classroom

-- 1. Have meaningful conversations with the children.
-Make it a point to be responsive to the children's initiated topics and ideas. - 2.
+- 1. Double check your area assignment upon arriving at school.
+Due to an absence, the Teacher may have reassigned the areas.
+If your area is one of those that are open at Arrival, please go directly to your area and stay with the kids until circle time to help keep the day on schedule. - 2.
+When you work in an assigned area, you are expected to do the job and follow the guidelines posted in them.
+However, this does not mean that you cannot help out in another area if yours is slow.
+The key is flexibility, so don't be shy!
+Lend a helping hand to other parents when you can. - 3.
+Give the children undivided attention.
+Keep at the children's physical level while talking and playing with them. - 4.
+Have meaningful conversations with the children.
+Make it a point to be responsive to the children's initiated topics and ideas. - 5.
 Notice what children are doing and comment on what you see.
-For example, you might say, "You put all blocks on the bottom."
+For example, you might say, "You put all the blocks on the bottom."
 Or, "You are building this together."
 Or, "Tell me about your painting."
-Or, "I notice two children playing Mommies." - 3.
-Give the children undivided attention.
-Keep at the children's physical level while talking and playing with them. - 4.
+Or, "I notice two children playing Mommies." - 6.
+Please keep adult conversation to a minimum. - 7.
+Let children develop their own rhythmic movements during music time rather than patterning them after your own.
+Let children work with the art materials in their own way. - 8.
+Be mindful of judgment and try not to make any distinction between genders.
+All children may wear dress-up clothes and pretend in the dramatic play area.
+All children are encouraged to play with blocks and trucks. - 9.
 Pay attention to the time and to our schedule.
-Start winding down the play five minutes before pick-up time.
-This will make the transition easier for the children. - 5.
-Please keep adult conversation to a minimum. - 6.
-Be mindful of judgment and try not to make any distinction between boys and girls.
-Boys may wear dress-up clothes and pretend in the dramatic play area.
-Girls are encouraged to play with blocks and trucks. - 7.
-When you work in an assigned area, you are expected to do the job and follow the guidelines posted in them.
-However, this does not mean that you cannot help out in another area if yours is slow.
-The key is flexibility, so don't be shy!
-Lend a helping hand to other parents when you can. - 8.
+Start winding down the play five minutes before pick-up time to ease the transition. - 10.
 During clean-up, encourage the children to always participate.
 If you're finished quickly, offer a hand to other areas or help transition the children to the next activity.